nameer-rizvi/scrapefrom/README.md

 }).then(console.log); // "{ dates: [...] }"
 ```

-Extract previous use cases in a single config.
+Extract previous use cases in a single response.

 ```javascript
 scrapefrom({